Dayton.FYI

 The J+D Lab identifies eight acts of journalism that any community member can perform: facilitating, documenting, commenting, inquiring, sensemaking, amplifying, navigating, and enabling.
 This proposal adopts that framework and extends it with one additional act that reflects the specific needs of Dayton’s information ecosystem: preserving.

 Preserving names something the original framework implied but didn’t make explicit: the commitment to ensuring that what a community knows about itself is durable, searchable, and publicly owned, not locked behind a paywall or lost when a newspaper folds or a platform changes its terms of service.
 It also encompasses the act of capturing and elevating lived experience, particularly from community elders and others whose testimony might otherwise go unrecorded.
-The genealogical archive, the community milestones registry, the Community Voice Network — these serve the preserving function directly.
+The Community Milestones Registry, the Election Results Archive, the Community Voice Network — these serve the preserving function directly.

 In Nardi and O’Day’s framework, a healthy information ecology depends on diversity: multiple species filling multiple niches, adapting to each other and to their local environment.
 Twenty years ago, most of these niches were filled by one species: professional journalists.
 That concentration was always fragile.
 Now that the keystone species is in collapse, the niches don’t disappear.
 They just go empty.
 The Info District’s design applies the principle of functional redundancy: distributing these critical functions across journalists, trained community documenters, independent contributors, civic technology, and the residents themselves.
 Not one species, but an ecosystem.